 You can also consider looking into online formats that enable you to develop the skills you need while balancing your family obligations and other aspects of your new civilian life.

 When you couple your military service with a college degree, you become an even more desirable job candidate.
-Purdue University Global offers military degree programs and benefits that meet the needs of servicemembers who are transitioning to civilian life
+Purdue Global offers military degree programs and benefits that meet the needs of servicemembers who are transitioning to civilian life.

 4. Build a Job Search Network

-Your transition from soldier to civilian will, in many ways, be about who you know as well as what you know.
+Your transition from military servicemember to civilian will, in many ways, be about who you know as well as what you know.
 Work on building a robust network that can help connect you with job opportunities.
 Here are a few tips to keep in mind:

 - Build a personal brand through LinkedIn that will attract new contacts.
 Have a professional headshot for your profile.
 Create a summary that discusses your professional passions and pursuits.
 The summary isn’t a resume—it’s an opportunity to sell yourself to your next boss.
 Remember to talk about your military experience in ways that will be relatable to recruiters and hiring managers.